- Uranus, the seventh planet from the sun, is a cyan-colored world tipped on its side boasting rings and 27 known moons.

 Like Neptune, only one spacecraft has ever visited Uranus.
 Missions to the outer planets require long travel times, which typically means higher costs.
 The only spacecraft ever to visit Uranus was Voyager 2, which launched in 1977 and used a rare planetary alignment that only happens every 175 years to visit all four outer planets.

 When Voyager 2 swung by Uranus in 1986, it discovered new moons and rings and measured the planet’s magnetic field.
 Because the moons’ orbits sat sideways compared to Voyager 2’s trajectory, the spacecraft only got a close look at Miranda, revealing a world scarred by grooves and divots and boasting what could be the tallest cliff in the solar system.

-With no new Uranus missions planned, scientists rely on ground-based telescopes and the Hubble Space Telescope to monitor the planet.
+With no new Uranus missions since, scientists have been relying on ground-based telescopes and the Hubble Space Telescope to monitor the planet.
 Hubble has tracked the planet’s changing seasons for years, while recent ground images have provided new insight into the planet’s weather patterns.